-Roads, large capacity septic systems, residential area and residential septic systems represent the greatest risk for bacteria and viruses to this drinking water well.
+Large capacity septic systems, motor vehicle waste disposal wells, residential septic systems, roads, seafood processin and residential areas in the protection area represent the greatest risk for bacteria and viruses to the drinking water well.

 Only a small amount of bacteria and viruses are required to endanger public health.
 Coli forms are found naturally in the environment and although they aren't necessarily a health threat, it is an indicator of other potentially harmful bacteria in the water, more specifically, fecal coli forms and E. coli which only come from human and animal fecal waste (EPA, 2002).
 Harmful bacteria can cause diarrhea, cramps, nausea, headaches, or other symptoms (EPA, 2002).
-Sampling has not detected bacteria or viruses within source waters.
+Sampling has not detected bacteria within source waters.